mariloutb/Dapper-Plus/docs2/pages/site/pricing.md

 Email: <a href="mailto:sales@zzzprojects.com">sales@zzzprojects.com</a>

 ### Is the license perpetual?
-The product comes with a one year of support & upgrade but the license is perpetual (indefinitely use).
-So you are not forced to renew every year or renew at all.
+The product comes with one year of support & upgrade but the license is perpetual (indefinitely use).
+So, you are not obligated to renew every year.

-Renewing come with a lot of benefits such as a 25%/35%/50% discount on purchase price, discounted or free product, etc.
+Nontheless, renewing comes with a lot of benefits such as a 25%/35%/50% discount on purchase price, discounted or free product, etc.

-### Why this library is not free and open source?
+### Why is this library not free and open source?
 `ZZZ Projects` mission is focused on adding value to the `.NET Community` and supporting a lot of `free and open source` libraries.

-However, this mission cannot be successful without being able to pay our developers for the time they pass to support & develop features for free and paid libraries.
+However, this mission cannot be successful without being able to pay our developers for the time they spend to support & develop features for free and paid libraries.

 #### Free Librairies